ambyshframber/rpnc/readme.md

 files can be piped directly into rpnc or it can load them with the positionl arguments. if the file argument is not given, stdin is used.

+rpnc will execute the `~/.rpncrc` file on init, if it exists. this can be disabled with `-c`.

 ## operators

-any decimal integer literal will push that number to the stack. hex and binary aren't supported.
+any decimal literal will push that number to the stack. hex and binary aren't supported.

 - `+`: add the top two values on the stack (`1 2 +` gives 3)
 - `-`: pop a and b, push b-a (`2 1 -` gives 1)